xxNauty/xxNauty/README.md

-# Hi there 👋, I'm an IT Student!
+# Hi there 👋, I'm an Mateusz!
 ![Visitor Count](https://komarev.com/ghpvc/?username=xxNauty&style=plastic&label=Visitors)

 Welcome to my GitHub profile!
 I'm passionate about technology and currently pursuing my studies in Information Technology.
 I am on a journey to master **Python**, exploring everything from basic scripts to real-world projects.